Psychedelic funk: Development: 1970s and later

 In 1970, Hendrix released the trio album Band of Gypsys, described as "ground zero" for psychedelic funk.
 The Parliament-Funkadelic collective developed the sensibility, employing acid rock-oriented guitar and synthesizers into open-ended funk jams.
 Funkadelic's 1971 album Maggot Brain was labeled a monument in the genre by Pitchfork.
-Led by George Clinton, P-Funk would shift the genre away from song-form and toward groove and texture, emphasizing the abject elements of psychedelia as well as themes related to outer space.
+Led by George Clinton, P-Funk would shift the genre away from song-form and toward groove and texture, emphasizing the abject elements of psychedelia.
 The Isley Brothers and Bobby Womack would be influenced by Funkadelic and draw on this sound.
 Womack also contributed to Sly and the Family Stone's landmark 1971 album There's a Riot Goin' On, described as a "masterpiece of darkly psychedelic funk" by AllMusic.

 During the early 1970s, the main elements of psychedelic funk were adopted as signifiers of "urban blackness" and incorporated into blaxploitation films.
 The 1971 James Brown instrumental album Sho Is Funky Down Here, directed by bandleader David Matthews, explored "fuzzy" psychedelic funk.
 Jazz musician Miles Davis, newly influenced by Sly Stone and Brown, explored the genre on his 1972 album On the Corner.
 The group War recorded in a psychedelic funk-rock style alongside lyrics protesting racism and police brutality.
-The 1974 album Inspiration Information by Shuggie Otis explored psychedelic funk and despite receiving little attention upon release, it later achieved acclaim when it was reissued by the Luaka Bop label.
+The 1974 album Inspiration Information by Shuggie Otis explored psychedelic funk and soul, and despite receiving little attention upon release, it later achieved acclaim when it was reissued by the Luaka Bop label.

 In the late 1970s, new wave band Talking Heads explored psychedelic funk, influenced by George Clinton and P-Funk, on a trilogy of acclaimed albums.
 Prince drew on the style, recording in a "richly melodic vein of psychedelic funk" on his 1985 album Around the World in a Day.
 Author Michaelangelo Matos described Prince's 1987 track “The Ballad of Dorothy Parker” as psychedelic funk, “not in the sense of Funkadelic or Hendrix's Band of Gypsys, but in the sense that its rhythms and textures achieve a molten-lava sense without surrendering the groove.

 International artists

 The West German band Can played psychedelic funk as part of that country's 1970s krautrock scene.
 West African groups such as Blo and Orchestre Poly-Rythmo de Cotonou played forms of psychedelic funk in the mid-1970s, both drawing on the Afrobeat of Nigerian musician Fela Kuti.
 Turkey's Anatolian rock scene featured psychedelic funk by artists such as Barış Manço.
+The British band Happy Mondays played a form of "stiff" psychedelic funk on their 1988 album Bummed.

 Examples of psychedelic funk from world music scenes have been collected on compilations issued on the World Psychedelic Funk Classics label, including the 2009 compilation Psych-Funk 101: 1968-1975.
 A collection of 1970s psychedelic funk recordings from Ghana and Togo was released in 2010 as Afro-Beat Airways: West African Shock Waves by the Analog Africa label.
 Music from Nigeria's 1970s psychedelic funk scene was later documented on the compilation Wake Up You!
 The Rise & Fall of Nigerian Rock 1972-1977, released in 2016.